Worst-Case Adaptive Submodular Cover: Introduction

 \section{Introduction}

 In this paper, we study a fundamental problem of minimum cost adaptive submodular cover under the worst-case setting.
-We consider a set of items, whose state is random and unknown initially, one must select an item at a fixed cost before observing its realized state.
-In addition, there is an utility function, whose value is decided by the set of selected items and their realized states, our goal is to sequentially select a group of items, each selection is based on the feedback from the past, to achieve a threshold function value at the minimum worst-case cost.
-Here the worst-case cost of a policy refers to the maximum incurred cost across realizations.
-This problem can be found in a wide range of applications, namely, active learning, viral marketing and sensor placement \citep{golovin2011adaptive}.
+The problem can be formulated as follows: Given a set of items, each item has a state whose value is random and unknown initially, one must select an item at a fixed cost before observing its realized state.
+In addition, there is an utility function that depends on both the set of selected items and their realized states.
+Our goal is to sequentially select a group of items based on feedback, in the form of the realized states of the selected items, to achieve a threshold function value at the minimum worst-case cost.
+Here the worst-case cost of a solution (a.k.a. policy) refers to the maximum incurred cost across realizations.
+This formulation captures many real-world applications, namely, active learning, viral marketing and sensor placement \citep{golovin2011adaptive}.
 As a motivating example, consider the application of medical diagnosis.
-In this example, each item represents a medical test and the state of an item refers to the outcome from corresponding medical test.
+Here each item represents a medical test and the state of an item refers to the outcome from corresponding medical test.
 Clearly, we can not observe the outcome of a test before performing that test.
-We define the utility function, in terms of a set of performed tests and their outcomes, as the number of fake diseases ruled out by these tests.
-Suppose each test has a fixed cost, we aim to perform a sequence of tests (based on the outcomes from past tests) to eliminate \emph{all} fake diseases at the minimum worst-case cost.
+We define the utility function, in terms of a set of performed tests and their outcomes, as the number of false hypotheses (e.g., diseases) ruled out by these tests.
+Suppose each test has a fixed cost, we aim to perform a sequence of tests (based on the outcomes from past tests) to eliminate \emph{all} false hypotheses at the minimum worst-case cost.